Capitol Tech Hits 'Start' on Esports ProgramMay 4, 2022

-Through the collaboration of the Executive Committee and Information Technology (IT), Student Life, and Facilities departments, Capitol Tech’s plans are multi-faceted and multi-layered.
-With the addition of a dedicated student life member in the role of Assistant Director of E-sports and Competitive Activities we are looking to forward to providing the following e-sports offerings:
+Through the collaboration of the Executive Committee and Information Technology (IT), Student Life, and Facilities departments, Capitol Tech’s has planned a multi-faceted and multi-layered esports arena.
+With the addition of a dedicated student life member in the role of Assistant Director of Esports and Competitive Activities we are looking to forward to providing the following e sports offerings:

 - Intramural/club-level play where competition is internal among Capitol Tech students.
 This may be through game nights, tournaments, or seasons of play through already existing student clubs and organizations; and